Equivariant toric geometry and Euler-Maclaurin formulae: Introduction

 \section{Introduction}

 Many problems in mathematics, computer science or engineering can be cast in terms of counting the number of elements of a finite set.
-For instance, in view of its connection with integer programming, counting lattice points in (full-dimensional) polytopes is an important problem in computational and discrete geometry, as well as in operation research and computer science.
-Furthermore, since in many applications polytopes come endowed with some continuous function $f$ (e.g., a probability distribution, or color intensity in a picture), it is often the case that one is interested in computing the sum of the values of $f$ at the lattice points contained in the polytope.
-The resulting expression is called the {\it Euler-Maclaurin formula} for $f$ and $P$.
+For instance, in view of its connection with integer programming, counting lattice points in (full-dimensional) convex polytopes is an important problem in computational and discrete geometry, as well as in operation research and computer science.
+Furthermore, since in many applications such polytopes come endowed with some continuous function $f$ (e.g., a probability distribution, or color intensity in a picture), it is often the case that one is interested in computing the sum of the values of $f$ at the lattice points contained in the polytope.
+The resulting expression is called the for $f$ and $P$.
 The lattice point counting problem then corresponds to the choice of the constant function $f=1$.
-The classical (one-dimensional) Euler-Maclaurin formula computes the sum of the values of a function $f$ at the integer points in an interval on the real line in terms of the integral of $f$ over the interval and the values of $f$ and its derivatives at the endpoints of that interval, thus establishing a powerful connection between integrals (which are continuous quantifiers) and sums (which encode discrete information); e.g., see \cite[Section 2]{KSW} for an overview.
-A closely related problem is the computation of the {\it volume} of a lattice polytope $P$ in terms of discrete data.
+An {\it Euler-Maclaurin formula} computes the Euler-Maclaurin sum for a suitable function $f$ on $P$ in terms of integrals over the polytope and/or its faces, thus establishing a powerful connection between sums (which encode discrete information) and integrals (which are continuous quantifiers); e.g., see \cite[Section 2]{KSW} for an overview.
+A closely related problem is the computation of the of a lattice polytope $P$ (i.e., vertices of $P$ are lattice points) in terms of discrete data.
 For example, Pick's formula computes the area of a planar triangle in terms of the number of lattice points in the triangle and those on its boundary.
-More generally, it is well-known that the number of lattice points in the dilatated polytope $\ell P$ is a polynomial $E_P(\ell)$ in the dilatation factor $\ell$, called the Ehrhart polynomial of $P$, whose highest coefficient is the volume of $P$.
+More generally, it is well-known that for a full-dimensional lattice polytope $P$ the number of lattice points in the dilated polytope $\ell P$ (for $\ell \in \bZ_{>0}$) is a polynomial $E_P(\ell)$ in the dilation factor $\ell$, called the Ehrhart polynomial of $P$, whose highest coefficient is the volume of $P$.